 Oven vs. Dehydrator for Homemade Jerky

-At this point, you have to choose how to make beef jerky.
+At this point, you have to choose how to make homemade beef jerky.
 Essentially, there are two ways.
 You either use a dehydrator or an oven.
 Both are equally effective in transforming raw flesh into delicious cured meat.

-If you plan to make jerky often, you should consider buying a dehydrator.
+If you plan to make homemade beef jerky often, you should consider buying a dehydrator.
 These simple but effective devices are easy to use and rarely messy.
 Furthermore, they ensure that the jerky cooks evenly on all sides.

 How to Make Beef Jerky in the Oven